xinjuezou-whi/whi_rviz_plugins/README.md

 ## Use battery
 1. Publish the WhiBattery message

-  For a quick check, there is a test script, named `send_test_msgs.py` under folder `scripts` to publish simulated charge info interactively.
+  For a quick check, there is a test script, named `send_test_msgs.py` under the folder `scripts` to publish simulated charge info interactively.
 Before running it, please make sure roscore is active:
   ```
   roscore
   ```